The Centre for Public Impact’s Manifesto for Better Government talks about the importance of complexity, human relationships and continuous learning.

 How can Governments put these ideas into practice?
 What are the implications for how public services work?

 This is what the Human Learning Systems approach to public management explores.
-Developed by public and voluntary sector leaders and managers, it offers a different way to do public management.
+In partnership with Collaborate, my research at Newcastle Business School worked with public and voluntary sector leaders and managers to develop a different way to do public management.
 It is based on three key principles:

 1. Allowing public servants to be Human